Montivagant970/Portfolio/README.md

 # Portfolio - Kelton Jay Hevelone
-The present repository is a collection of the various projects and tools that I have developed for my coursework and thesis at the Free University of Bolzano/Bozen, internship at Eurac Research, and trial period at ELCA Information Technology.
+The present repository is a collection of the various projects and tools that I have developed for my coursework and thesis at the Free University of Bolzano/Bozen, internship at Eurac Research and ELCA Information Technology.

 ### Coursework:
 * ***Artificial Intelligence:***